kgtmaven/SoundBlasterUSBAudioMod/README.md

  - Sound Blaster X-Fi MB2
    - because newer KSAPO will conflict with Sound Blaster X-Fi Notebook.

- - THX TruStudio Pro
+ - Sound Blaster Cinema
-   - This is part of the Sound Blaster X-Fi MB2. so i implemented it together.
+   - It is implemented for SBX Pro Studio effects.
+You can install and use the Sound Blaster Cinema control panel, but the THX TruStudio Pro control panel is still available.
+The same effect is applied with the THX TruStudio Pro control panel as with the SBX Pro Studio.
+I don't recommend installing the Sound Blaster Cinema control panel because it conflicts with some sound cards. (e.g. Sound Blaster R3 / Audigy 6 USB and etc.) Therefore, I recommend using the THX TruStudio Pro control panel.

  - THX TruStudio Pro for Sound Blaster R3 / Audigy 6 USB
  - ![VirtualBox_Win10_06_02_2024_06_11_02](https://github.com/kgtmaven/SoundBlasterUSBAudioMod/assets/24592498/5f2cd197-7b5e-42af-81a4-1e23f3e29f7f)